 Information in this guide is based on the rules in the following official manual of the MLA 9th edition.

-The information below is a brief introduction to MLA citation style (9th edition) that highlights how to cite the most common types of sources.
-If you find yourself needing more advanced help, please go to the Purdue University Owl Website, or contact a librarian.
+The information below is a brief introduction to Modern Language Association (MLA) citation style (9th edition) that highlights how to cite the most common types of sources.
+If you find yourself needing more advanced help, please go to the Purdue University Owl Website or contact a librarian.

-MLA (Modern Language Association) citation style is used mostly in the humanities.
+MLA citation style is used mostly in the humanities.
 In order to follow MLA citation style you will need to:

 You'll need to create in-text citations throughout your paper in MLA format.
 An in-text citation in MLA includes the author(s) last name(s) and the page number where you found the information.
 In-text citations denote the source where you found the preceding information and they are often in parentheses at the end of a sentence.